Your complete guide to tracking email and phone clicks in GA4 with Google Tag Manager

 Part 1: Enquiry Tracking: GTM Configuration

 There are two methods to use to implement this tracking with Google Tag Manager.
-Method one includes downloading a Google Tag Manager receipt that Wolfenden has created and upload it to your own GTM account.
-Method 2 is a step-by-step guide on creating this for yourself.
+Method one includes downloading a Google Tag Manager recipe that Wolfenden has created and upload it to your own GTM container.
+Method 2 is a manual process and we have included a step-by-step guide on doing this yourself.

 Method 1 – Google Tag Manager Recipe Upload